whd-c/Tetris/README.md

 cd build
 ```

-On windows:
+On Windows:

 ```
 cmake -G "MinGW Makefiles" ..
 cmake --build .
 ```

-On linux:
+On Linux:

 ```
 cmake ..
 make
 ```

-Output is in bin folder.
+Output is in the /bin folder.